 The Local History collection promotes a strong sense of identity and place, inspiring pride in the City as well as celebrating the creativity and achievements of its people.

 A wide range of material – such as personal possessions, ephemera, tools, machines, furniture, uniforms, photographs, transport memorabilia, civic memorabilia – reflecting all aspects of the cultural, social and economic life of the people of Stoke-on-Trent is collected.
 Much of it is of 19th and 20th century in origin, with one or two earlier objects.
 Contemporary items from the 21st century are also collected.

-Currently off-site for restoration, Spitfire RW388 was donated to the City of Stoke-on-Trent in 1972.
+Currently off-site for restoration, returning in 2021.
+Spitfire RW388 was donated to the City of Stoke-on-Trent in 1972.
 It honours Reginald J. Mitchell, the designer of the Spitfire, who was born and educated in North Staffordshire.